THAIest

 How to get to Koh Mak?

 Koh Tao, also known as "Turtle Island", is located in southern Thailand.
-Koh Tao is located only about 60 kilometers north of the famous Koh Samui, where you can land by plane and in an hour and a half by boat you can reach Koh Tao, making it more touristy than most of the islands listed above.
+Koh Tao is located only about 60 kilometers north of the famous Koh Samui, where you can land by plane and in an hour and a half by boat you can reach Koh Tao, making it more popular than other less touristy islands in Thailand listed above.
 The nature on the island is dramatic and special, with beaches, cliffs and lush, green jungle.
 The most famous beaches are Sairee Beach and Mae Hat Beach on the west coast of the island.
 Our favorite beach is Freedom Beach, as it is a little bit like Thailand was 30 years ago.
 It offers a relaxed atmosphere without any package tourism.
 Walking though the steep, rocky path, brings you to one of the best viewpoints in Koh Tao, which is 500 meters above Freedom Beach.

 Koh Tao is one of the top diving destinations in Thailand and attracts a decent number of divers.
 If you are attracted to diving, take advantage of really cheap diving course offers.
 If you don't feel like exploring marine life in depth, at least try snorkeling.
 You will see colorful fish around white corals and you can also see turtles, the symbol of the island.
 You can also go on boat trips around the island to visit Koh Nang Yuan.